cinthylorein/Colombia-COVID-19-phylodynamics/README.md

 # Colombia-COVID-19-phylodynamics

 A repository of phylodynamic inferences focusing on the COVID-19 variants which have circulated in Colombia.
+This repository as part of the paper titled "Genomic epidemiology of circulating SARS-CoV-2 variants during the first two years of the pandemic in Colombia" likely focuses on analyzing the genomic data of SARS-CoV-2 in Colombia to understand the transmission dynamics and impact of different variants over a two-year period.
+This study used Bayesian phylodynamic analyses to estimate the time of variant introductions, their reproductive numbers, effective population size, and the impact of disease control measures.
+The Mu variant (lineage B.1.621) is highlighted as a significant local wave in Colombia.

 ###  Predominant COVID-19 variants in Colombia